The Odessa File (film): Plot

 The Israelis drill Peter on all details of his cover identity in preparation of meeting with ODESSA.
 Complete with a new cover identity, Peter gains access to the inner ranks of the ODESSA.
-After getting through his first test he is sent to get a fake passport from a forger who is working for ODESSA.
+After getting through his first test, he is sent to get a fake passport from a forger who is working for ODESSA.
 While awaiting his train, Peter blunders by making a call to Sigi to assure her that he is OK.
 Thinking he is safe, he boards the train.
-Meanwhile, the ODESSA report back that Peter has made a call and they work out that Peter is not who he says he is.
+Meanwhile, the ODESSA report back that Peter has made a call, and they work out that Peter is not who he says he is.
 An assassin is dispatched to kill him.
-Peter meets with the forger Klaus Wenzer (Derek Jacobi) a shy insecure young man living with his mother.
-After taking passport photos, Klaus tells Peter to return after the weekend, but then calls him after midnight and tells him to return within the hour.
+Peter meets with the forger Klaus Wenzer, a shy, insecure young man living with his mother.
+Klaus tells Peter to return after the weekend to take passport photos but then calls him after midnight and tells him to return within the hour.

-Suspicious, Peter rings Klaus' home from his hotel and having had no answer is wary, and sees the armed assassin who is waiting for him.
+Suspicious, Peter rings Klaus' home from his hotel and, having had no answer, is wary and sees the armed assassin who is waiting for him.
 Peter sneaks into the house and awakes Klaus' mother: she mistakes him for a priest and begs him to pray for her son.
 He then tackles the assassin and manages to kill the man.
-Whilst exploring Klaus' safe he uncovers a book detailing every fake ID Klaus created and detail the real identity of those he created the fake IDs for.
-Peter takes the file and hides it in a train station locker, later giving the key to Sigi, lest anything should happen to him.
+Whilst exploring Klaus' safe, he uncovers a book, the ODESSA file, detailing every fake ID Klaus created and divulging the real identity of those he created the fake IDs for.
+Peter takes the file and hides it in a railway station locker, later giving the key to Sigi, lest anything should happen to him.

-Peter victorious returns to the Israelis and details all he has found but refuses to disclose the location of the file until Roschmann has been apprehended.
-The Israeli agents reluctantly agree to Peter's demands and he then leaves for Roschmann's home where he finds him living an opulent life as a munitions factory owner.
+Peter, victorious, returns to the Israelis and details all he has found but refuses to disclose the location of the file until Roschmann has been apprehended.
+The Israeli agents reluctantly agree to Peter's demands, and he then leaves for Roschmann's home, where he finds him living an opulent life as a munitions factory owner using an alias.
 Peter manages to gain access to the mansion and evade his security before confronting Roschmann at gunpoint.
-Peter reveals Salomon Tauber's diary to Roschmann who attempts to deny everything, claiming Peter has been misled.
-Peter then discloses to Roschmann, Salomon's description of the murder of a fellow German Wehrmacht officer at the end of the war.
+Peter reveals Salomon Tauber's diary to Roschmann, who attempts to deny everything, claiming Peter has been misled.
+Peter then discloses to Roschmann Salomon's description of the murder of a fellow German Wehrmacht officer at the end of the war.
 Peter goes through the unique details of the cowardly murder and then discloses that the Wehrmacht officer was in fact Peter's father.
-Roschmann realising he is about to be exposed, panics and goes for his gun forcing Peter to defend himself.
-Peter returns fire at Roschmann killing the former SS officer.
+Roschmann, realising he is about to be exposed, panics and goes for his gun, forcing Peter to defend himself.
+Peter returns fire at Roschmann, killing the former SS officer who had killed his father.

-The detailed ODESSA files obtained by Peter are used to arrest numerous Nazi war criminals including high-ranking members of the police.
-Later Roschmann's factory mysteriously burns to the ground before any rockets are delivered to Egypt.
+The detailed ODESSA files obtained by Peter are used to arrest numerous Nazi war criminals, including high-ranking members of the police.
+Later, Roschmann's factory mysteriously burns to the ground before any rockets are delivered to Egypt.